October 12th 2020

-- We have implemented cleaning protocols for all common areas and surfaces like washrooms, tools, equipment’s, shared tables, desks, light switches, and door handles.
+- We have implemented cleaning protocols for all common areas and surfaces like washrooms, tools, equipment, shared tables, desks, light switches, and door handles.

-- Workers performing cleaning have been provided with training an supplies to perform their job task.
+- Workers performing cleaning have been provided with training and supplies to perform their job tasks.

 Coordination Team Members – Hierarchy of Controls